gardhr/cosi/README.md

 ## Status

 I try not to make any breaking changes but of course at such an early stage of development it does happen sometimes.
-At this point however Cosi does seem pretty stable and that probably won't be too much a problem in the future.
+Anyway that shouldn't be too much of an issue looking forward.
+At this point Cosi does seem pretty stable though.
 So enjoy!

 ## POSIX support